akhil3417/akhil3417/README.md

 # Akhil's GitHub Account

 Hi there!
-I'm Akhil, a Linux enthusiast, pentester, web developer, and Machine Learning enthusiast.
+I'm Akhil, a Linux enthusiast, pentester, web developer, and Machine Learning enthusiast.I'm also a hardcore Emacs user and I love customizing my editor to boost my productivity.
 I'm passionate about using technology to solve problems and create value.

 ## Projects